-In this article, we will discuss Construction Claims Management , examples of construction claims and construction claims and responses .
-Typically construction projects involve many resources such as labors, subcontractors, equipments and materials.
+In this article, we will discuss Construction Claims Management process , examples of construction claims and responses.
+Typically construction projects involve many resources such as labors, subcontractors, equipment and materials.
 Lack of coordination and communication between the project team and the vendors may cause disputes during the execution of the project.

-A number of issues such as unclear scope definition, poorly defined initial requirements and lack of stakeholder involvement are the most common reasons of disagreements between the parties.
+A number of issues such as unclear scope definition, poorly defined initial requirements and lack of stakeholder involvement are the most common reasons for disagreements between the parties.

 Importance of Construction Claims Management

 Construction claims management is an indispensable process in today’s projects that involve many resources and parties.
 One of the most effective claims management technique is to avoid claims in the early phases of a project by eliminating the root causes of problems.
 For example, a well defined technical specification for a material prevents issues during the execution phase.

 It is always easier and cheaper to resolve the issues between the parties at the early stages.
 As the construction project progressed, changes may become costly and difficult.
 Claim management needs effective practices during the entire project life cycle .

 Typically a construction project has four basic phases.

 - Pre Tender : Preparation of concept design and contract documentations.

 - Contract Formulation : Preparation and submission of tenders and contract signing.